 Class 3 consists of the secured claim of Nissan Motor Acceptance Corporation ("Nissan").
 Nissan has filed a proof of claim for this debt in the amount of \$15,389.43.
 The claim is secured by a 2014 Nissan Sentra.
-The vehicle is valued at \$12,000.

-The Debtors will pay the principal amount of \$12,000 to Nissan at 5% interest in 60 monthly payments.
+Pedro Lagos is the co-debtor with regard to this claim.
+The Debtors will pay the principal amount of \$15,389.43to Nissan at 5.25% interest in sixty (60) monthly payments.

-Payments to Class 3 will start on the fifth day of the first full calendar month following the Effective Date of the Plan.
+Payments to Class 3 shall start on the fifth day of the first full calendar month following the effective date of the Plan.